Dates for Summer 2024

-Staff Training – June 3rd – June 9th (Horse Staff Training on June 1st)
+Staff Training – June 1st – June 9th

 Please note: Staff Training is mandatory for all new staff.
 Post-Camp dates are optional.
-If your availability for Camp does not run June 3rd – August 18th, there may still be a possibility of working with us, but please let us know in your application (or before via email: Alex@plantationcamp.com)
+If you are not fully available from June 10th – August 17th, there may still be a possibility of working with us, but please let us know in your application (or before via email: [email protected])

-Farm Camp is located in the small town of Plantation, less than 3 hours north of San Francisco on 500 acres of beautiful Sonoma County Redwoods, just 1 1/2 miles off of the Pacific Coast Ocean.
-It is quite remote being between 45 to 1 hour drive to the nearest town with shops.
+Farm Camp is located in the small town of Cazadero, less than 3 hours north of San Francisco on 500 acres of beautiful Sonoma County Redwoods, just 1 1/2 miles off of the Pacific Ocean Coast.
+It is quite remote being between 45 to 1-hour drive to the nearest town with shops.

 Transportation to Camp

 Farm Camp will provide a shuttle to camp from San Francisco International Airport (SFO) before the beginning of Staff Training.
 You may also take a bus or train to SFO for pick up, but please contact us before booking any tickets so we can ensure that we’ll have a ride for you once you arrive.
 The drive to camp from San Francisco is about 2 ½ hours and the road is winding, if you get motion sick you may consider being prepared with Dramamine or the equivalent prior to the drive.